Interesting Facts From the Sermon on the Mount

 The pearl is a delicate, rare, valuable item and is a fit comparison for the good news of salvation.
 The pig by nature is filthy, violent, and unable to appreciate anything as fine as a pearl.
 Besides, the animal was considered ceremonially unclean by the people who were listening to Jesus.
 What the people listening to the Sermon heard Jesus say in essence was, “Don’t belittle the gospel by forcing it on those who will try to devalue it.”

 The counsel is transferable to our relationships; practice zero tolerance for rudeness and ill-treatment.
-Upholding the pearl mentality honors God.
+Practice zero tolerance for abuse.